Planning for Hybrid Work: 3 Questions for IT Leaders

 As far as compliance is concerned, there are also considerations around the data held and used in an organization.
 An IT leader who is laying the groundwork for a successful hybrid environment has important questions to ask about that data: Where is it being held?
 What people and technologies have access?
 Are there safeguards to protect that data?
 What happens in the event of a breach?
 Can the data be used to build AI models that accelerate the business?
 The organizations that build the most robust flexible work systems will begin their transformations by answering all of these questions.

 To complicate the issue further, regulations about that data are always evolving at the local, state and federal level.
 Innovative IT teams will build a system of technology that gives internal policy makers all the tools they need to govern data appropriately as needs change.

 I recently had a conversation with Amy Loomis of IDC about how to successfully use technology to serve employees and accelerate business.
-If you’re interested in learning more about how your team can succeed in the hybrid work environment, you can watch that whole discussion on CIO: Planning for a Resilient Return to Office.
+If you’re interested in learning more about how your team can succeed in the hybrid work environment, you can watch that whole discussion here: Planning for a Resilient Return to Office.